Running to class or for pleasure, remember these tips…

 DON’T WEAR HEADSETS.
 Use your ears to be aware of your surroundings.
 Using headphones, you lose the use of an important sense: your hearing.

 Always stay alert and aware of what’s going on around you.
 The more aware you are, the less vulnerable you are.

-- Carry a cell phone or change for a phone call.
+Carry a cell phone.
 Know the locations of call boxes and telephones along your regular route.

-- Alter or vary your running route pattern; run in familiar areas if possible.
+Alter or vary your running route; run in familiar areas if possible.
 In unfamiliar areas, such as while traveling, contact a local RRCA club or running store.
 Know where open businesses or stores are located.

-- Carry a noisemaker and/or OC (pepper) spray.
+Carry a noisemaker or pepper spray.
 Get training in self-defense and the use of pepper spray.

 CALL POLICE IMMEDIATELY if something happens to you or someone else, or you notice anyone out of the ordinary.
 It is important to report incidents immediately.